 Although they learn quickly, if you are a first-time dog owner then the Belgian Malinois is not for you.
-This is because they are extremely clever and cunning, and can very easily walk all over a first time dog owner who lacks the consistency and experience of dealing with these pets.
+This is because they are extremely clever and cunning, and can very easily walk all over a first-time dog owner who lacks the consistency and experience of dealing with these pests.

 Positive reinforcement is the most effective approach to training a Malinois.
 This is because discipline can result in avoidance behavior and resistance.

 In relation to temperament, the Belgian Malinois is known for its protective, confident and responsive nature.
 They are also good with kids and if properly trained they can make a good house pet.

 These dogs are known for their high energy levels which means they require a lot of exercises to stay in good condition.
 However, even more importantly, they also require mental exercise.
 This is where advanced obedience training comes into play.